Nicolas Ernault des Bruslys

-Nicolas Jean Ernault de Rignac des Bruslys (7 August 1757 – 25 September 1809) was a French general and governor of Île Bonaparte.
+Brigade-General Nicolas Jean Ernault de Rignac des Bruslys (7 August 1757 – 25 September 1809) was a French Army officer and colonial administrator who served as the governor of Isle Bonaparte from 1806 to 1809.

 Biography

 Early career

 Des Bruslys joined the École des Mineurs in Verdun on September 28, 1774.
 After the school closed the following year, he joined an elite cavalry unit, the Gardes du Corps du Roi (bodyguards of the king).
 He received a commission of second lieutenant in the 3rd Artillery regiment in July 1780.

-In 1781, des Bruslys took part in an attempt to invade India.
-He was promoted to first lieutenant in September 1783 and to captain of the Colonial troops on 7 May 1786.
+In 1781, des Bruslys took part in a failed attempt to invade British India.
+He was promoted to first lieutenant in September 1783 and to captain of the colonial troops on 7 May 1786.
 He took part in a diplomatic mission to Persia before returning to France in 1787.

 From January 1788, he served as aide to the inspector of the artillery.
 In September, he was promoted to lieutenant-colonel.
-On September 14, he distinguished himself at La Croix-aux-Bois, reforming disbanded battalions and disbanding four battalions which were threatened with encirclement.
-On the following day, he saved the supplies of his army which were being attacked by three squadrons.
+On September 14, 1792, he distinguished himself at La Croix-aux-Bois, reforming disbanded battalions and disbanding four battalions which were threatened with encirclement.
+On the following day, he saved the supplies of his army which were being attacked by three enemy squadrons.

-On 8 October 1789, he was promoted to Adjudant-général-colonel, and took part in the siege of Namur, personally leading the capture of the fort of Vilatte.
+On 8 October, he was promoted to Adjudant-général-colonel, and took part in the siege of Namur in late November, personally leading the capture of the fort of Vilatte.
 On 26 November he was wounded by shrapnel in the right arm.